ereslibre/kubernetes-cluster-vagrant/README.md

 It uses [Vagrant](https://www.vagrantup.com/) to create the different clusters, and allows you to have different cluster [profiles](profiles).

-The idea behind this project is to create a base image that downloads all the required dependencies.
+The idea behind this project is to create a base box that downloads all the required dependencies.
 This way, it's possible to completely remove network latency (or work completely offline if required) from your workflow.